NanoCommons/dmp/DMP.i.md

 Similar to the idea of pre-registration of clinical trials, each project should disseminate the identifiers they have chosen to represent the nanomaterials selected to be tested or used in that project.
 These identifiers must be publicly announced as soon as a material is selected, widely distributed within the project, disseminated to other projects, and consistently used in all reporting, experimental protocols, results, metadata, etc.

-To support this, the [European Registry of Materials](https://github.com/NanoCommons/identifiers) was started where anonymous identifiers can be registered.
+To support this, the [European Registry of Materials](https://github.com/NanoCommons/identifiers) was started where anonymous identifiers can be registered, called an ERM identifier [[21](#user-content-ref21)].
 These are then reserved and can be used in all (internal and external) documentation (experimental designs, spreadsheets, reports, deliverables, articles, etc), e.g. as Compact Identifiers (see Section 2.1.2.2).
 Registration of an new identifiers requires only a minimal amount of information: a name for the material, e.g.